Munenori Kawasaki: 2012

 Kawasaki signed a minor league contract with an invitation to spring training with the Seattle Mariners prior to the 2012 Major League Baseball season.

 In his professional American debut, on March 2, 2012, Kawasaki went 0–3 against the Oakland Athletics, with two strikeouts, starting at shortstop.
 He was replaced in the sixth inning by Carlos Triunfel.

 On October 24, 2012, the Mariners announced they had released Kawasaki.
-He hit .192/.257/.202 in 115 plate appearances in 61 games.
+He hit below the Mendoza Line, slashing .192/.257/.202 in 115 plate appearances in 61 games.